jonesa6/TxinkiaOS/README.md

 This image may take a few minutes to refresh.

-![A rendered view of the blocks](https://github.com/jonesa6/makecode-arcade-os/raw/master/.github/makecode/blocks.png)
+![A rendered view of the blocks](https://github.com/jonesa6/makecode-arcade-os/raw/master/.github/makecode/blocks.png) does not work in blocks do to pxt.json set to use a mode that does not work with blocks.
 #### Metadata (used for search, rendering)

 * for PXT/arcade